-In Texas a Model of Criminal Justice (Honest)by Gabriel Thompson
+In Texas a Model of Criminal Justice (Honest)

 I discovered John Hubner’s new book, _Last Chance in Texas: The Redemption of Criminal Youth, during the same period that I was spending the bulk of my days on the eighteenth floor of Brooklyn’s Supreme Court.
 A cousin of my close friend had been murdered the previous December—shot twice from behind at close range—and we were watching the case against his alleged assailant proceed.
 Although the twenty-two-year-old on trial was far from intimidating—indeed, looked rather meek and bewildered—the men being tried in other court cases fit my stereotype of the hardened criminal: White, Black or Latino, they were all big, bulky creatures with permanent scowls; even when being sentenced to lengthy prison terms, they didn’t appear the least bit remorseful.
 These people, I thought to myself, look to be beyond help.
 Good thing they won’t be walking the streets anytime soon.

 The specter of the incorrigible, violent criminal animates much of the debate in our country around criminal justice.
 Inevitably, it has seeped into our notions of juvenile justice as well.
 We hear tales of teenage “super-predators,” as if a dastardly scientist has been secretly conducting genetic engineering experiments, and are primed to see violent offenders—even kids—as more animal than human: impossible to reform, lost.
 And it is precisely this easy notion of violent criminal as irredeemable psychopath that Hubner, a longtime reporter with the San Jose Mercury News, forces us to rethink.